fresheneesz/bip-efficient-bitcoin-vaults/README.md

 #### An Improved Wallet Vault

-By using OP_CD, OP_BBV, and OP_POS together, these issues can be eliminated in a more effective setup.
+By using OP_CD, OP_BBV, OP_POS, and OP_LFC together, these issues can be eliminated in a more effective setup.

 Let's say we construct two addresses, each with their own script. `Address A` has the following spend paths: